 Feron glanced at Liara, frowning as he folded his arms.
 "I don't trust this set-up."

 Ethan looked at Feron.
-Under the hood, with what little lighting they had, he saw a scaly set of orange and green.
-He felt dumb for not noticing it earlier.
+Under the hood, with what little lighting they had, he had scales for skin.
 At least Feron doesn't look like a Mirelurk, but they were amphibians.
 "What are you talking about?"

 "Cerberus is pro-human," Feron explained.
 "They're only interested in Shepard because she's human.
 I doubt they'd mourn her if she's a hanar or a krogan."

-"A bunch of racists, then," Ethan huffed.
+"A bunch of racists," Ethan huffed.
 "Good to know.
 Those people who attacked us… Who are they?"

 "Hate group or not, we have similar goals as Cerberus do," the asari butted in.
 "Let's meet up with them."

-"Come with me, then."
+"Come with me."
 Miranda brushed strands of hair off her face.
 "And you can bring your friends, too.
 We're not being choosy today."

-The woman and her bodyguards started off.
+The woman and her bodyguards headed off.
 Liara followed along, with Feron hanging back.

-"I have a bad feeling about this," Feron, the drell, commented as the Courier caught up with him and the others.
+"I have a bad feeling about this," Feron commented as the Courier caught up with him and the others.